 18.0 District Projects - Papio Creek Watershed P.L.
 566 Project.
 The Papio Creek Watershed P.L.
-566 Project is an authorized project of the District and shall be carried out and maintained in accordance with the watershed work plan and other written agreements with the USDA Natural Resources Conservation Service (NRSC).
+566 Project is an authorized project of the District and shall be carried out and maintained in accordance with the watershed work plan and other written agreements with the USDA Natural Resources Conservation Service (NRCS).
 The work plan, prepared and administered by the NRCS, calls for 52 grade stabilization and sediment control structures to be built.
+Twenty-five (25) structures have been constructed and seven remain as potential sites to complete the work plan.
 To enable the District to carry out its obligations as local sponsor, Management is authorized to:

 - A. Acquire land rights, easements and right-of-way - 1.
 For structure sites that are still feasible to construct. - 2.
-Acquisition of real property is not limited to acquisitions for nominal consideration and will be decided on a case by case basis. - B. Provide for relocations. - C. Operate and maintain completed structures in accordance with the project agreements.
+Acquisition of real property is not limited to acquisitions for nominal consideration and will be decided on a case-by-case basis. - B. Provide for relocations. - C. Operate and maintain completed structures in accordance with the project agreements.